-What do legacy preferences look like today?
-Daniel Golden, a former reporter for the Wall Street Journal and author of The Price of Admission, observes that in the United States, legacy preferences are pervasive-used by almost 90 percent of top universities-but they are uncommon in the rest of the world.28 If, as Lind argues, legacy preferences are in some senses un-American, ironically, Golden points out, they are also uniquely American.
+If, as Lind argues, legacy preferences are in some sense un-American, Golden points out that they are also uniquely, and ironically, American.
 Universities in other nations, for the most part, do not provide legacy preferences in college admissions.
-Legacy preferences are "virtually unknown in the rest of the world"; they are "an almost exclusively American custom."29
+Legacy preferences are "virtually unknown in the rest of the world"; they are "an almost exclusively American custom."

-In the U.S., legacy preferences make a real difference in admissions.
-William Bowen of the Mellon Foundation and colleagues found that, within a given SAT score range, being a legacy increased one's chances of admissions to a selective institution by 19.7 percentage points.30 That is to say, a given student whose academic record gave her a 40 percent chance of admissions would have nearly a 60 percent chance if she were a legacy.
+In the United States, Golden finds, legacy preferences are pervasive-used by almost 90 percent of top universities.
+And they make a real difference in admissions.
+William Bowen of the Mellon Foundation and colleagues found that, within a given SAT score range, being a legacy increased one's chances of admission to a selective institution by 19.7 percentage points.
+That is to say, a given student whose academic record gave her a 40 percent chance of admission would have nearly a 60 percent chance if she were a legacy.
 Universities are quite open about the advantages provided to legacies.
-An admissions officer at the University of Miami told Golden, "Everybody gets the red carpet treatment when they come through admissions; for a legacy student, we'll vacuum the carpet, we'll get down and pick up the lint."31
+An admissions officer at the University of Miami told Golden, "Everybody gets the red carpet treatment when they come through admissions; for a legacy student, we'll vacuum the carpet, we'll get down and pick up the lint."

 The children of alumni generally make up 10 percent to 25 percent of the student body at selective institutions, Golden finds, and the proportion often varies little, suggesting, he says, "an informal quota system."
-(By contrast, at Caltech, which lacks legacy preferences, only 1.5 percent of students are children of alumni.)32 As competition for university admission has increased, the power of legacy preferences has had to increase in order to maintain legacy representation.
-For example, in 1992, Princeton accepted legacy applicants at 2.8 times the rate of other candidates, but by 2009, 42 percent of legacies were admitted, more than 4.5 times the rate of non-legacies.33
+(By contrast, at Caltech, which lacks legacy preferences, only 1.5 percent of students are children of alumni.)
+As competition for university admission has increased, the power of legacy preferences has had to increase in order to maintain legacy representation.
+For example, in 1992, Princeton accepted legacy applicants at 2.8 times the rate of other candidates, but by 2009, 42 percent of legacies were admitted, more than 4.5 times the rate of non-legacies.

-LEGACY PREFERENCES ARE "VIRTUALLY UNKNOWN IN THE REST OF THE WORLD" AND ARE "AN ALMOST EXCLUSIVELY AMERICAN CUSTOM."
 Given the break in admissions provided to legacies, it is not surprising that, once on campus, they perform less well than students of similar demographic backgrounds who do not receive preference.
 Golden reports that a study by Princeton's Douglas Massey and Margarita Mooney of twenty-eight selective colleges and universities found under-performance by legacy admits was particularly pronounced when the gap between legacy SAT and the institution's SAT average was wide.
-The authors also found that "in schools with a stronger commitment to legacy admissions, the children of alumni were more likely to drop out."34
+The authors also found that "in schools with a stronger commitment to legacy admissions, the children of alumni were more likely to drop out."
+33